usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/DITAP Participant Guide Module 4.md

 * **Materials Needed**:
   * [Participant Worksheet](https://github.com/usds/ditap-curriculum-update/blob/7502b1e11acfcac5453b0314ec874ba2134abc01/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/In-Class-Materials/Agile%20Role%20Round%20Robin%20Participant%20Guide.md)
 * **Activity**:
-  * Join your group and review the prompts you were assigned
+  * Join your group and review the prompts you were assigned.
   * Ask, “What should this role do in this situation?”
   * Don’t think about getting it “right” \- experience the tensions (this is normal) and overlap and think critically about where roles overlap.

   **Debrief:**

     * Come together to explore what the moments of tension mean.
 Your group can share one scenario and a key insight that resulted from the conversation.
 Did someone bring a new perspective that shifted your thinking about accountability?
-    * Share one scenario your group explored
+    * Share one scenario your group explored.
     * What insight or surprise emerged about role clarity?
     * What tools, agreements, or structures could reduce future confusion?